AndrzejChmielewski/AndrzejChmielewski/README.md

 🎓 Education:

-📚 Bachelor’s in Internet Engineering
+📚 Engeenering degree in Internet Engineering
 🎓 Pursuing a Master’s in Information Technology

 💡 Current Projects: